-Once a month, work with 10-12 fellow students on a service project with a local nonprofit organization.
+Once a month, 8-10 fellow students work on a service project with a local nonprofit organization.
 Each service project is student-led, and addresses a different social issue.
 After each service outing, you and your group members will discuss the experience over a meal.

-For more information, to lead a Service Saturday trip, or to co-sponsor a Service Saturday trip, contact Kyle Goodfellow, program coordinator, at email@example.com.
+For more information, to lead a Service Saturday trip, or to co-sponsor a Service Saturday trip contact Robert Gay at email@example.com.